-- Advanced imaging of the head is NOT indicated for newly diagnosed migraine with a normal neurological exam or chronic stable migraine with no neurological deficit and/ or no red flags (see Headaches with Red Flags (HD-11.2)). - See below for advanced imaging indications related to migraines. - MRI Brain without (CPT[®] 70551) preferred or MRI Brain with and without (CPT[®] 70553) or CT Head without (CPT[®] 70450) for the following: - New migraine with age ≥50 (see New Headache Onset Older than Age 50 (HD-11.7)) - Change in frequency or severity of migraine (See Headaches with Red Flags (HD-11.2)) - Unusual, prolonged or persistent aura (greater than 60 minutes) (See Background and Supporting Information) - Worst migraine - Hemiplegic migraine - Migraine with any motor weakness. - Migrainous accompaniments - Passing neurological symptoms that can affect vision, speech, movement, and behavior-"mimic stroke" - Migraine aura without headache - Migraine with an aura in which the aura is neither accompanied nor followed by a headache within 60 minutes. - Side-locked migraine (unilateral) - Unilateral hemicranial pain includes primary and secondary causes. - New daily persistent headache (new daily headache present greater than three months) - Trigeminal autonomic cephalgias includes cluster headache short-lasting, unilateral, neuralgiform headache attacks with conjunctival injection and tearing (SUNCT) syndromes; short-lasting unilateral neuralgiform headache attacks with cranial autonomic symptoms (SUNA) and hemicrania paroxysmal and continua are covered in Trigeminal Autonomic Cephalgias (HD-11.4) - Post-traumatic migraine - See Head Trauma (HD-13.1) and Headaches Associated with Head Trauma (HD-11.12)
+- Advanced imaging of the head is NOT indicated for newly diagnosed migraine with a normal neurological exam or chronic stable migraine with no neurological deficit and/or no red flags (see Headaches with Red Flags (HD-11.2)). - See below for advanced imaging indications related to migraines. - New migraine with age ≥50 (see New Headache Onset Older than Age 50 (HD-11.7)) - Change in frequency or severity of migraine (see Headaches with Red Flags (HD-11.2)) - MRI Brain without (CPT[®] 70551) or MRI Brain with and without (CPT[®] 70553) or CT Head without (CPT[®] 70450) for the following: - Unusual, prolonged or persistent aura (greater than 60 minutes) (See Background and Supporting Information) - Worst migraine - Hemiplegic migraine - Migraine with any motor weakness. - Migrainous accompaniments - Passing neurological symptoms that can affect vision, speech, movement, and behavior-"mimic stroke" - Migraine aura without headache - Migraine with an aura in which the aura is neither accompanied nor followed by a headache within 60 minutes. - Side-locked migraine (unilateral) - Unilateral hemicranial pain includes primary and secondary causes. - New daily persistent headache (new daily headache present greater than three months) - Trigeminal autonomic cephalgias includes cluster headache short-lasting, unilateral, neuralgiform headache attacks with conjunctival injection and tearing (SUNCT) syndromes; short-lasting unilateral neuralgiform headache attacks with cranial autonomic symptoms (SUNA) and hemicrania paroxysmal and continua are covered in Trigeminal Autonomic Cephalgias (HD-11.4) - Post-traumatic migraine - See Head Trauma (HD-13.1) and Headaches Associated with Head Trauma (HD-11.12)

-- Aura symptoms may accompany or precede a headache within 60 minutes and may include, but are not exclusive to, the following symptoms:28 - Visual (flashing lights, loss of vision) - Sensory (paresthesia) - Speech and/or language (difficulty speaking) - Motor (any weakness) - Brainstem (dizziness, double vision) and retinal (visual complaints)
+- Aura symptoms may accompany or precede a headache within 60 minutes and may include, but are not exclusive to, the following symptoms:28 - Visual (flashing lights, loss of vision) - Sensory (paresthesia) - Speech and/or language (difficulty speaking) - Motor (any weakness) - Brainstem (double vision) and retinal (visual complaints)